 Funny thing is you knew that this day would come, and the emotions, disappointments and the feelings of lost, were just that the inevitable.
-Be it knowingly or unknowingly this person has become so woven into the fabric of your life that this letting go process begins to highlight their true value and some of the wonderful experiences they’ve afforded you.
+Be it knowingly or unknowingly this person has become so woven into the fabric of your life that this letting go process begins to highlight their real value and some of the beautiful experiences they’ve afforded you.

-It isn’t that you didn’t notice their value before but the extent of their value during this letting go process begins to unveil roots that you could not have possibly imagine were there.
-Those roots became difficult to observe, because as we all do, through no coercion of others decides to enter this unrealistic world believing that what we have with them will always be forever……..
+It isn’t that you didn’t notice their value before, but the extent of their value during this letting go process begins to unveil roots that you could not have possibly imagine were there.
+Those origins became challenging to observe, because as we all do, through no coercion of others decides to enter this unrealistic world believing that what we have with them will always be forever……..

 Sometimes I sit and wonder clandestinely, why it is that life will finally allow you to have something that you’ve waited on for so long.
-Something so precious, promising and conjuring up so much joy, knowing fully well that there was an expiration date attached to it from its very beginning, one must ask, what is the purpose of this?
+Something so precious, promising and conjuring up so much joy, knowing sufficiently well that there was an expiration date attached to it from its beginning.
+One must ask, what is the purpose of this?
 What was the purpose of the wait, and fantasies when the time of having it is so brief?

-In spite of this seemingly grim view, I have simultaneously discovered that the love that was once shared between two people by far out weigh the letting go process.
+In spite of this seemingly grim view, I have simultaneously discovered that the love that was once shared between two people by far outweigh the letting go process.
 How you may ask?
 Well, the love factor was the primary ingredient that altered the course of both parties.
-It was this love that took these individuals from two entirely different paths of life, which may have not been what they wanted it to be, but this same love magically brought them together and provided something so special, unique and unimaginable that even the thought of letting go of the inevitable was at best a distant fantasy.
+It was this love that took these individuals from two entirely different paths of life, which may have not been what they wanted it to be.
+However, this same desire amazingly brought them together and provided something so special, unique and unimaginable that even the thought of letting go of the inevitable was at best a distant fantasy.

 Just try to imagine for a moment you’re on a beach or a quiet golf course walking with that significant other, expressing your dreams, aspirations, what you think of each other.
-A wonderful sunset, a gentle breeze with a complementing cloudless sky, to sum it all up the unveiling of a utopia type experience.
-You smile, you hug, you kiss and just begin to envelope into each others love Then coming to a complete stop in your walk, looking at each other face to face and just absorbing the beauty of this person that you care so much about, knowing the reality that no matter how beautiful this moment is, eventually the letting go process will always be the inevitable via by death or by other means.
+A magnificent sunset, a gentle breeze with a complementing cloudless sky.
+To sum it all up, an unveiling of a utopia type experience.
+You smile, you hug, you kiss and just begin to envelop into each other's love while gradually coming to a complete stop in your walk.
+Looking at each other face to face and just absorbing the beauty of this person that you care so much about, knowing the reality that no matter how beautiful this moment is.
+Eventually, the letting go process will always be the inevitable via by death or by other means.

 Letting go of the inevitable, also means that you can not have the pleasure of the one that changed the course of your world anymore, it requires you to pretend as if what you created together was fictitious and at best an extended dream.
 For those that will experience the letting go process by means other than death.
 Have to painfully watch from a distance while others fulfill and enjoy what they thought would have been forever for them.

-In my view I see this as torture, and as an undeserved punishment that has zero justification!
-Letting go of the inevitable clearly says to us, this is reality in living color and we are apart of a cycle in which we have little say.
+In my view, I see this as torture, and as an undeserved punishment that has zero justification!
+Letting go of the inevitable clearly says to us, this is a reality that is in living color, and we are apart of a cycle in which we have little say.
 Why?
 Because life is just that a cycle that everyone who enters this world automatically becomes apart of this cycle and have no other positive options other than the instructions provided to us by God concerning these delicate matters.
 King Solomon said that all things happen to all alike.
-Suggesting no one is exempted, but for some odd reason everyone when falling in love believes that they can challenge this process and that they would successful achieve the forever syndrome.
+Suggesting no one is exempted, but for some odd reason everyone when falling in love believes that they can challenge this process and that they would successfully achieve the forever syndrome.

 Guess what?
 After intense pondering, I believe I finally got it, yes!
 That’s right I got it.
 No one ever promised us that love was forever or the one we share or shared our love with was forever.
 This was our making, and understanding we were the ones that told each other “I will love you forever, I will be with you forever, and nothing will ever separate us.
 Everyday building on a fantasy that both parties knew would crumble eventually.

-Truth is letting go of the inevitable was always a reality from the beginning, we just did what we always do and that is create our own realities to sugar coat the inevitable of letting go.
+Truth is letting go of the inevitable was always a reality from the beginning, we just did what we still do, and that is creating our own realities to sugar coat the inevitable of letting go.